ShineyDev/pretty/docs/reference/glossary.rst

         When this environment variable is unset, only the :term:`state <boolean value>` of each :term:`PYTHONPRETTY... <PYTHONPRETTYTRACEBACK>` environment variable is used.

+    PYTHONPRETTYANSI

+        This environment variable can toggle :term:`on or off <boolean value>` ANSI output for pretty.

+        When this environment variable is set to a :term:`truthy value <boolean value>`, ANSI output will be enabled, regardless of the value in the :term:`NO_COLOR` environment variable.

+        When this environment variable is set to a :term:`falsey value <boolean value>`, ANSI output will be disabled.

+        When this environment variable is unset, the value of the :term:`NO_COLOR` environment variable is considered before ANSI output defaults to enabled.

     PYTHONPRETTYTHEME

         This environment variable can contain a :term:`theme <json value>` by which a formatter